-We all know that the College Board overhauled the exam pattern for SAT last month.
+We all know that the College Board overhauled the pattern for SAT exams last month.
 Let’s look at the Key Changes before moving further:

-The SAT Exam will now be digital instead of a pen and paper exam.
+The SAT Exams will now be digital instead of a pen and paper exam.

 Exam duration to be reduced from 3 hours to 2 hours.

 Students can take the exam on a personal or school-issued device, but in the presence of a proctor.

 In November, 2021, College Board piloted the new pattern, and

 80% of students responded that they found it to be less stressful

 100% of educators reported having a positive experience.

 SAT has been infamous to favor the kids from high income families, here’s why:

 Kids from high income families can take the test several times that results in improved scores, which may not be true for the kids from low income families.